Sri Aurobindo: Career in Baroda and Political Involvement (1893–1910)

-During his stay at Baroda, he contributed to many articles for Indu Prakash and spoke as a chairman of the Baroda college board.
-He started taking an active interest in the politics of the Indian independence movement against British colonial rule, working behind the scenes as his position in the Baroda state administration barred him from an overt political activity.
+When he lived at Baroda, he contributed to many articles for Indu Prakash and spoke as a chairman of the Baroda college board.
+He took an active interest in the politics of the Indian independence movement against British colonial rule, working behind the scenes as his position in the Baroda state administration barred him from an overt political activity.
 While traveling to these states, he linked up with resistance groups in Bengal and Madhya Pradesh.
 Aurobindo established contact with Lokmanya Tilak and Sister Nivedita.

 Aurobindo often travelled between Baroda and Bengal, initially in a bid to re-establish links with his parents' families and other Bengali relatives, including his sister Sarojini and brother Barin, and later increased to establish resistance groups across the Presidency.
-He formally moved to Calcutta in 1906 after the announcement of the Partition of Bengal.
+He formally moved to Calcutta in 1906 after the announcement of the Partition of Bengal and stayed at Raja Subodh Mullick's house as a guest till 1907.
 In 1901, on a visit to Calcutta, he married 14-year-old Mrinalini, the daughter of Bhupal Chandra Bose, a senior official in government service.
 Aurobindo was 28 at that time.
 Mrinalini died seventeen years later in December 1918 during the influenza pandemic.

 In 1906, Aurobindo was appointed the first principal of the National College in Calcutta and started to impart national education to Indian youth.
 He resigned from this position in August 1907, due to his increased political activity.
 The National College continues to the present as Jadavpur University, Kolkata.

 Aurobindo was influenced by studies on rebellion and revolutions against England in medieval France and the revolts in America and Italy.
 In his public activities, he favored non-cooperation and nonviolent resistance; in private, he took up secret revolutionary activity to prepare for open revolt in case the passive uprising failed.